Holding environment

 Overview

 Donald Winnicott was born on April 7, 1896, in Plymouth, England.
-His mother suffered from severe depression, exposing Winnicott to mental illness at an early age.
-He began studying at Jesus College, Cambridge in 1914 before joining the Royal Navy.
+His mother experienced severe depression, exposing Winnicott to mental illness at an early age.
+He began studying at Jesus College, Cambridge, in 1914 before joining the Royal Navy.
 Once he completed his studies, earning a degree in medicine from the University of London's St. Bartholomew's Hospital Medical College, Winnicott began working as a pediatrician.

 Winnicott studied psychoanalysis under the famed psychoanalyst Melanie Klein.
 He became a child psychologist in 1935, and he later became a full member of the British Psychoanalytic Society.
 The pediatrician specialized in child psychology, developing a number of unique theories about child development.